sitamgithub-MSIT/DevCollab/README.md

 Demo: [DevCollab](/)

-**Note**: After running the project on deployment for couple of months, I have decided to take it down.
+**Note**: After running the project on deployment for a few months, I decided to take it down.
 You can still run the project locally by following the instructions below.

 ## Table of Contents